nguyenvukhang/modtree-rust/README.md

 - Every time a sem is incremented, check the `condition` modules for updates.

+## Mid-impl optimization ideas

+- cache full modules to memory to be reduce calls to db (global_flatten and topological_sort both use similar calls)

 ## Module completion

 Pre-requisite trees are not going to be directly related to inter-node